sf-wdi-21/notes/week-07/day-03-views-assets/dawn-rails-review/README.md

     * due_date
 * use an application that is seeded with other users that have goals using a seed file.
 * go to `/users/:id/goals` and see all of any user's goals

+##Game Rules

+We will split the class into random groups.

+We will take turns choosing a student from a group.

+Once a student is called on they come to the front of the class room and *drive* the coding (the instructor can still type what they say).

+Then we move to the next group, continuing to cycle through all the group.

+A student cannot be called on more than once.

+Maybe there's an [app](https://github.com/iliastsangaris/random-groups) to help us do this?